 How do I know what PPE I am entitled to?

 There is no standard answer to this question.
 It will vary from each workplace and perhaps even with each person depending on their health.
 You should check government guidance and with any professional body which regulates the work you do.

-Section 3 of the Health at Safety at Work Regulations 1999 imposes an obligation on employers to make suitable and sufficient assessment into the Health and Safety risks that an employee may be exposed to.
-As it is very likely that COVID-19 amounts to a significant change in circumstances, an employer should have carried out a new risk assessment to address these risks.
+Section 3 of the Health at Safety at Work Regulations 1999 imposes an obligation on employers to make suitable and sufficient assessments of the Health and Safety risks that an employee may be exposed to.
+As it is very likely that COVID-19 amounted to a significant change in circumstances, an employer should have carried out a new risk assessment to address these risks.

-You are entitled to be told about the new risks which have been identified and have sight of all the information the employer is required to keep as virtue of law.
+You are entitled to be told about any new risks identified and have sight of all the information your employer is required to keep as virtue of law.
 This includes the risk assessment itself which should include: